 The higher level of IgE antibody in our blood may be a sign that our body is overreacting to allergens.
 This can cause allergic reactions.
 The high-level IgE is also found in various other conditions such as asthma, inflammatory disease, primary immunodeficiency, and parasitic infections.

-The IgE test is used to measures the level of IgE in our body.
+The IgE test is used to measure the level of IgE in our body.
 It is also referred to as the total IgE test or serum IgE test.

 The total IgE test is normally done to screen and detect allergic diseases when the potential allergen is unknown.
 You may experience symptoms such as